Chapter Introduction

 Revelation 5:6

-Right in the midst of the throne, among the 4 living creatures, among the 24 elders and their 24 thrones, stood a lamb.
-The elder had told John that the Lion of the Tribe of Judah is worthy but when John looked, he saw the Lamb as though it were slain.
-The word is specific to 'little lamb'.
+Right in the midst of the throne, among the four living creatures, among the twenty-four elders and their twenty-four thrones, stood a lamb.
+The elder had told John that the Lion of the Tribe of Judah was worthy but when John looked, he saw the Lamb as though it were slain.
+The word is specific to “little lamb.”
 Jesus appeared bearing the wounds of His previous sacrifice.
 It's been said these wounds are the only manmade things in heaven.
 He bears the wounds but He's alive.

 David Guzick made the point in His commentary: